 Make a double batch and bake half of them into an extra-special gluten-free graham cracker crust!

-Homemade graham crackers are worlds away from their dry, packaged counterparts.
-These buttery babes boast a crisp, almost shortbread-like vibe, and they burst with flavor from nutty teff and oat flours kissed with cinnamon, honey, and brown sugar.
+As is the case with most homemade gluten-free cookie recipes, homemade graham crackers are worlds away from their store-bought counterparts.
+These buttery gluten-free grahams boast a crisp, almost shortbread-like vibe, and they burst with flavor from nutty teff and oat flours kissed with cinnamon, honey, and brown sugar.

-Inspired by a wheat and teff flour graham cracker recipe in Good to the Grain by Kim Boyce, I use a mix of teff, oat, and sweet rice flours in my gluten free graham crackers.
+Inspired by a wheat and teff flour graham cracker recipe in Good to the Grain by Kim Boyce, this blend makes the best gluten-free graham crackers (IMHO):

 - Teff flour is rich in protein (as well as fiber, vitamins, and minerals) and that protein helps baked goods hold together, just like gluten does.